Yalda Night, Celebrate the Year Longest Night with Iranians

 Another inseparable part of the Shab-e Cheleh ritual is reading Shahnameh, the masterpiece of Ferdowsi, the great Persian poet.
 The charm of reading Shahnameh is multiplied by the narrative method.
 Unfortunately, this narrative tradition is disappearing.

 The protagonist of Shab-e Cheleh is its table and food.
 Yalda night table includes the main course, special fresh and dried fruits, nuts, and other snacks.
 The ancient components of Sofre Shab-e Yalda were fireplaces, perfume bottles, humidifiers, etc.

-All kinds of fruits are on the Yalda table, but red fruits play the main role.
+All kinds of fruits are on the Yalda table, but red fruits play the primary role.
 The red color of these fruits is a symbol of the sun.
 One of these fruits is watermelon because Iranians believe that by eating watermelon, a summer fruit, the cold will not affect them during the winter.
-Besides, pomegranate, as a symbol of happiness and fertility, is the popular fruit of Yalda night.
-Similarly, persimmons, medlars, apples, and oranges are in the fruit basket for the longest night of the year.
-But really, why are watermelon and pomegranate the flagship fruits of Yalda night table?
+Besides, the pomegranate, as a symbol of happiness and fertility, is the favored fruit of Yalda night.
+Similarly, persimmons, medlars, apples, and oranges are in the fruit basket for the year’s longest night.
+But why are watermelon and pomegranate the flagship fruits of Yalda Night table?

 In our Iranian culture, the importance of red has a history of five thousand years.
 Before settling on the present-day plateau of Iran, the Iranians lived in a cold region.
 So, the heat of the sun was vital to them.
-Hence, everything related to the sun, like the red color of dawn, was cherished by them.
+Hence, they cherished everything related to the sun, like the red color of dawn.
 Consequently, the color of these two delicious fruits comes from believing in the ruby color of dawn.